 Subspecialty-Specific Background and Intent: The onus of documenting alternate qualifications is the responsibility of the program director.
-For a faculty member without pediatric hematology-oncology certification from the ABP, the Review Committee will consider the following criteria in determining whether alternate qualifications are acceptable:
+For a faculty member without neonatal-perinatal medicine certification from the ABP or AOBP, the Review Committee will consider the following criteria in determining whether alternate qualifications are acceptable:

-- completion of a pediatric hematology-oncology fellowship program - scholarship within the field of pediatric hematology-oncology; specifically, evidence of on-going scholarship documented by contributions to the peer-reviewed literature in pediatric hematology-oncology, and pediatric hematology-oncology presentations at national meetings - leadership and/or participation on committees in national pediatric subspecialty organizations - experience in providing clinical activity in pediatric hematology-oncology
+- completion of a neonatal-perinatal medicine fellowship program - scholarship within the field of neonatal-perinatal medicine; specifically, evidence of ongoing scholarship documented by contributions to the peer-reviewed literature in neonatalperinatal medicine, and neonatal-perinatal medicine presentations at national meetings - leadership and/or participation on committees in national pediatric subspecialty organizations - experience in providing clinical activity in neonatal-perinatal medicine

-For faculty members who are recent graduates of an ACGME-accredited pediatric hematology-oncology program, the Review Committee expects that individual to take and pass the next available ABP pediatric hematology-oncology certifying examination.
+For faculty members who are recent graduates of an ACGME-accredited neonatal-perinatal medicine program, the Review Committee expects that individual to take and pass the next available ABP or AOBP neonatal-perinatal medicine certifying examination.
 If the faculty member is unable to take the next administration of the certifying examination, an explanation must be provided.